 Travel vaccines to consider

 Vaccinations are available against hepatitis A and B. Hepatitis A and B are viral infections that attack the liver.
 The vaccines can be given separately or as one combined vaccine.
-Depending on the vaccine given, the vaccine may last a lifetime or may need a booster shot in 10 to 15 years.
+Depending on the vaccine given, the vaccine may last a lifetime or booster doses may be required.

 Canadians should have already been vaccinated against measles, mumps, rubella, diphtheria, tetanus, Haemophilus influenzae type b (Hib), pertussis, and polio as part of their routine immunization schedule.
 A booster shot may be required for some of these, especially the diphtheria-tetanus (DT) shot (one DT shot covers both diseases), since it provides protection for 10 years.
 Talk to your doctor or travel clinic to see if you'll need a booster shot.

-Flu viruses and flu vaccines vary in different parts of the world, and change every year, but the Canadian vaccine is usually a fairly typical one, and will offer a lot of protection against catching flu on most airline routes.
-Airplanes are extremely infectious places for respiratory diseases because, to a variable extent, the same air is continually recirculated.
-The flu vaccine needs to be injected every year, in the late autumn, to get full protection.
+Flu viruses and flu vaccines vary in different parts of the world and change every year.
+The flu vaccine needs to be received every year, in the late autumn, to get full protection.
 Influenza is transmitted during the cold seasons in both the northern and southern hemispheres, and year-round at the equator.

 Yellow fever vaccine, which lasts about 10 years, is recommended when travelling to large areas of Africa and South America.
 In addition, according to the World Health Organization, it is one of the only vaccines required by health officials to cross international borders of certain countries.
 Many countries in Central Africa and South America require yellow fever vaccination certificates for any entry, and other countries demand them from people who have been in yellow fever zones.
 Yellow fever has a high mortality rate among those who acquire the infection.

-Meningococcal (bacterial) meningitis vaccine is recommended for sub-Saharan Africa.
+Meningococcal (bacterial) meningitis vaccine is recommended for travel to sub-Saharan Africa.
 This very dangerous disease is contagious (it is passed between people by cough or sneeze).
-Normally, one doesn't need to be vaccinated if staying in a good hotel, but one might consider it if planning on living more closely among the local population in sub-Saharan Africa (especially during the dry season [winter]).
-Those going to Mecca in Saudia Arabia require the vaccine for entry.
+For example, those going to Saudia Arabia for the purpose of Umrah, pilgrimage (Hajj), or seasonal work, require proof of vaccination for entry.
 Travellers should talk with a travel health professional to determine their individual risk.

-Japanese encephalitis, like malaria and yellow fever, is transmitted by a mosquito bite - in this case, by an evening-biting mosquito found only in rural areas of South and Southeast Asia.
+Japanese encephalitis, like malaria and yellow fever, is transmitted by a mosquito bite–in this case, by an evening-biting mosquito found mainly in rural areas of South and Southeast Asia.
 This virus causes symptoms similar to meningitis and is sometimes fatal or leaves victims with severe neurological effects.
-It is widespread in East Asia, especially around late summer, and vaccination against it is recommended for anyone planning to spend more than a month in affected areas.
+Japanese encephalitis tends to be more common in affected areas within the summer and fall.
+Vaccination against it is recommended for anyone planning to spend more than a month in affected areas.
 Contact a travel health clinic to determine your specific needs.
-The vaccine is protective for about 3 years.
+The vaccine is protective for about 1 to 2 years.